-Many claim to believe in the “authority” of Scripture, but be careful.
+Many claim to have a “high view” and believe in the “authority” of Scripture, but be careful.

-Often, they have adopted the philosophy of existential “theologians” like Karl Barth …
+Often, they are playing verbal games rooted in the existential philosophy of “theologians” like Karl Barth.

-Who taught that Scripture is “authoritative” only as a helpful but flawed jumping point to personal experiences and “revelation” which, in turn, transcend and are more authentic than Scripture.
+He taught that Scripture is “authoritative” only as a helpful – but flawed – jumping point to personal experiences and “revelation” which, he claimed, are more authentic than Scripture itself.

-That more authentic “revelation” may be their own concept of some novel “gospel” or assertion of “eternal purpose”, their own mystic or existential perception of Jesus, their own claims of going “beyond” Biblical Christianity into “deeper life” …
+To those trapped in that philosophy, their higher “revelation” may be their own concept of some novel “gospel” or assertion of “eternal purpose”, their own mystic or existential perception of Jesus rooted in their own sensibilities, their own claims of going “beyond” Biblical Christianity into “deeper life” …

 But they don’t want to come right out and say their “revelation” is more authentic than the Bible itself.
 They know that won’t sit well with others.

-So they say they believe in the “authority” of the Bible, but don’t say they mean “only so far” and no further than their own sensibilities, experiences and perceptions.
+So they say they have a “high view” or believe in the “authority” of the Bible, but don’t outright say they mean “only so far” and no further.

 In doing so, they are being disingenuous in their use of words …

 In order to demean even Scripture itself as God’s written Word.